habby1337/yourMusic2.0/README.md

 # YourMusic2.0

+## 0. About
+A better interface for your Spotify library.
+Built with React and the Spotify API.

+### 0.1 What's new
+- [x] New UI
+- [X] Random Suggestions
+- [X] Current song playing
+- [X] Clickable song name to open spotify
+- [X] Better search experience

+### 0.2 Why doing it again?
+So, I looked at the original project UI and i thought, 'Hmm, this needs a makeover'.
+So i decided it's time to pimp up the project's interface, make it more modern and more user friendly.
+I also added some new features that i thought would be cool to have, like, i'm not kidding, i've added more features than a Swiss Army knife on steroids.
+It's like the original project was using stone tools.

 ## 1. Setup
 `docker-compose.yml` is included for easy setup.
 You can also run the app locally by running `npm install` and `npm start` in both the `client` and `server` directories.